lucidsoftware/lucid-programming-competition-2021/problems/GreenSquigglyLine/description.md

 Enforce the following grammar rules:

 1. Each sentence must start with a capital letter and end with a single period.
+No other periods should appear in the sentence.
 2. Commas must come immediately after a word, and they must be followed by one space and then another word.
 3. Multiple spaces in a row are not allowed.
 Each space must be singular.